jjdestef3/Getting-Cleaning-Data-Project/CodeBook.md

 ## Description of Transformation and Cleaning
 The following process was used in the documented order.
-This process was implemented in an R script called run_analysis.R:
+This process was implemented in an R script called run_analysis.R.
+This script performs the following:

   * Merges the training and the test sets to create one data set.

-Data sets for training and testing were combined based on the provided files.
+    * Data sets for training and testing were combined based on the provided files.
-X_test.txt and X_train.txt was combined using rbind Y_test.txt and Y_train.txt was combined using rbind subject_test.txt and subject_train.txt was combined using rbind
+    * X_test.txt and X_train.txt was combined using rbind
+    * Y_test.txt and Y_train.txt was combined using rbind
+    * subject_test.txt and subject_train.txt was combined using rbind